guardian/security-hq/hq/markdown/run-command.md

 #### Check you now have access to the box via ssm

-// you can do this with the developer credentials from Janus? (tried dev before admin)
+// kate - you can do this with the developer credentials from Janus? (tried dev before admin)

 Choose the target account and region.
 For example:
 ```